sunflora/CarND-MPC-Project/src/README.md

 **Model Predictive Control with Latency**

-To compensate the latency, dt was selected as the same as the latency.
-Also, the weighted averages of the last two delta and acceleration projections were used instead of just the most current one.
+To compensate the latency, dt was selected to be the same as the latency.
+Also, the weighted averages of the last two delta and acceleration projections were used (instead of just the most current one.)

 ```